HechengJin0/hechengjin0.github.io/index.md

 Before beginning my Ph.D., I worked as an assistant research engineer at the [Child Mind Institute](https://childmind.org/center/computational-neuroimaging-lab/), where I helped scale the [Configurable Pipeline for the Analysis of Connectomes (C-PAC)](https://fcp-indi.github.io/), a Python-based open-source platform for fMRI signal processing and analysis.
 My work there involved integrating neuroimaging toolkits, building reproducible workflows, and developing data visualization interfaces for global research teams.

 My interdisciplinary background spans electromagnetic simulation, hardware prototyping, signal processing, and software development.
-I am passionate about applying technical innovation to human-interactive systems, particularly in **wearables and autonomous platforms**.
-I am currently seeking industry roles in autonomous systems and wearable devices, where I can contribute to the development of advanced hardware platforms and next-generation solutions.
+I am currently seeking industry roles in **autonomous systems and wearable devices**, where I can contribute to the development of advanced hardware platforms and next-generation solutions.

 [[GitHub](https://github.com/HechengJin0)]